The Full Story

 The Magic School Bus was produced by Scholastic Entertainment.
 The idea for the TV series was developed by former Scholastic Entertainment Vice President and Senior Editorial Director Craig Walker.
 Scholastic Entertainment president Deborah Forte explained that adapting the books into an animated series was an opportunity to help kids "learn about science in a fun way".
 During this time, Forte had been hearing concerns from parents and teachers about how to improve science education for kids and minorities across the globe.
 After production ceased in 1997 to allow more preschool oriented programming on PBS, the series was picked up by various networks from FOX to BBC to CBC to Nickelodeon.
 Globally, the show is still aired.

-The series was rebooted in 2017 by Netflix with the title The Magic School Bus Rides Agaian The new series has Valerie Frizzle received her PhD and retire from teaching at Walkerville Elementary School.
+The series was rebooted in 2017 by Netflix with the title The Magic School Bus Rides Agaian.
+The new series has Valerie Frizzle received her PhD and retire from teaching at Walkerville Elementary School.
 She then hires her younger sister, Miss Fiona Frizzle, to teach the class, and passes the keys of the Magic School Bus over to her.
 The kids journey on exciting new field-trips, discovering new locations, creatures, time periods and more to learn about the wonders of science, educating viewers along the way, on the eponymous Bus.

 Full Episodes